Summer College for High School Students

-Each student is assigned to their own room in consideration for public health, though most will share a bathroom with one other student.
-Students housed in the RC South enjoy playing ping pong and board games in its recreational spaces and games of football, soccer, and frisbee in the large adjoining green space.
+Students will be assigned to share a room with one other student unless they wish to pay the cost of a single room.
+Students housed in the RC South enjoy playing ping pong and board games in its recreational spaces as well as games of football, soccer, and frisbee in the large adjoining green space.
 On evenings when there is live music in the Grove or on the Square, students may stroll up to take in the show or savor ice-cold snacks purchased from a local vendor.

 Meal plans are provided to all Summer College students.
 Additional meals are catered on a weekly basis in conjunction with our co-curricular events, and many students also choose to eat out on the weekends.

-Students enjoy the freedom of the campus during the day but are required to return to the RC South for community time and by 10 pm each evening.
+Students enjoy the freedom of the campus during the day but are required to return to the RC South for different co-curricular events and activities and must be in the residential building by 10 pm each evening.
 Students may not leave campus without supervision provided by the program.

-This weekend is all about exploring town, taking a tour of historic Oxford on the popular Double-Decker bus, shopping on the Square, and bowling at Oxford’s Premier Lanes will be included.
-Bus ride and bowling entrance is included in the cost of the program.
+The first weekend is all about exploring town of Oxford, MS, taking a tour of historic Oxford on the popular Double-Decker bus, shopping on the Square, and visiting Faulkner’s Rowan Oak among other activities.

-Note: Some activities will depend on health restrictions at the time of activity.
+Note: Some activities will depend on health restrictions, weather, and availability at the time of activity.
 Activities will be substituted as appropriate.

 Going home for the weekend